ntutic/json_scrapy/docs/topics/spiders.rst

    ``link_extractor`` is a :ref:`Link Extractor <topics-link-extractors>` object which defines how links will be extracted from each crawled page.
-Each produced link will be used to generate a :class:`~scrapy.Request` object, which will contain the link's text in its ``meta`` dictionary (under the ``link_text`` key).
+Each produced link will be used to generate a :class:`~jscrapy.Request` object, which will contain the link's text in its ``meta`` dictionary (under the ``link_text`` key).
    If omitted, a default link extractor created with no arguments will be used, resulting in all links being extracted.

    ``callback`` is a callable or a string (in which case a method from the spider object with that name will be used) to be called for each link extracted with the specified link extractor.
-This callback receives a :class:`~scrapy.http.Response` as its first argument and must return either a single instance or an iterable of :ref:`item objects <topics-items>` and/or :class:`~scrapy.Request` objects (or any subclass of them).
-As mentioned above, the received :class:`~scrapy.http.Response` object will contain the text of the link that produced the :class:`~scrapy.Request` in its ``meta`` dictionary (under the ``link_text`` key)
+This callback receives a :class:`~jscrapy.http.Response` as its first argument and must return either a single instance or an iterable of :ref:`item objects <topics-items>` and/or :class:`~jscrapy.Request` objects (or any subclass of them).
+As mentioned above, the received :class:`~jscrapy.http.Response` object will contain the text of the link that produced the :class:`~jscrapy.Request` in its ``meta`` dictionary (under the ``link_text`` key)

    ``cb_kwargs`` is a dict containing the keyword arguments to be passed to the